zextras/tech-doc/source/carbonio/install/scenarios/scenario-a.rst

  Scenario A: 5 Nodes
 =====================

 This scenario (depicted in :numref:`fig-5-nodes`) involves the presence of a single tenant and does not use the backup functionality.
+The scenario can be deployed either using an :ref:`scenarioa-playbook` or :ref:`manually <scenarioa-manual>`, Node by Node. in both cases, make sure you :ref:`configure the internal network <scenarioa-manual>`.

 .. _scenarioa-playbook: